A Foodcentric Life

 What is the difference between baby potatoes and regular potatoes?

-Baby Dutch potatoes are very small potatoes, with thinner skins and less starch than their larger potato cousins like russet potatoes, Yukon gold or sweet potatoes.
+Baby potatoes are very small potatoes, with thinner skins and less starch than their larger potato cousins like russet potatoes, Yukon gold or sweet potatoes.
 They are younger potatoes and harvested earlier (new potatoes).
-They are also the only potato variety that is not light sensitive, so they do not turn green when exposed to light for an extended time.
-They are one of a kind..
+The Baby Dutch Yellow Potato is naturally resistant to greening and sprouting (less light sensitive) so they have good shelf life.

 Are Baby Dutch Yellow potatoes healthy?